Mochimochi07/Mochimochi07/README.md

 - 🔭 I’m currently working on **Websites**

-- 🌱 I’m currently learning **Django, Data Science, and Networking**
+- 🌱 I’m currently learning **Web Development, Data Science, and Networking**

 - 👨‍💻 All of my projects are available at [https://github.com/Mochimochi07](https://github.com/Mochimochi07)